Skip to content

 Hemorrhoids are swollen veins in the anus or lower rectum, and they are uncomfortable at best and dangerous at worst.

-Not only are they itchy, painful, and prone to bleeding, hemorrhoids can also be embarrassing to talk about.
+Not only are they itchy, painful, and prone to bleeding, but hemorrhoids can also be embarrassing to talk about.

-If you’re one of the many people who will encounter this frequent-yet-unfortunate pain in the butt, you’re probably looking for answers on how to get some relief—without asking your pickleball partner for advice.
+If you’re one of the many people who will encounter this frequent yet unfortunate pain in the butt, you’re probably looking for answers on how to get some relief without asking your pickleball partner for advice.

 Luckily, we love all things bidets, including the discussions about bathroom behavior that come with them.
 With the bidet’s current rise in popularity, it’s worth looking at the relationship between hemorrhoids and bidets.

-Bidets and hemorrhoids—what’s the relationship?
+Bidets and Hemorrhoids: What’s the Relationship?

-So can a bidet cause hemorrhoids?
-The truth is that the medical community hasn’t quite pinpointed what causes hemorrhoids.
-We do know that they can develop with increased pressure in the blood vessels in and around your anus, which causes them to become swollen and inflamed.
+We do know that they can develop with increased anorectal pressure in the blood vessels in and around your anus, which causes them to become swollen and inflamed.

-- Age—as you get older, your body's supporting tissues get weaker
+• Aging because as you get older, your body's supporting tissues get weaker

 So, do bidets cause hemorrhoids?